-What you can learn from your Email Reports?
+What you can learn from your Email Campaign Reports?

 We can brainstorm endlessly over ‘How to optimize email marketing?’
 But, all said and done are you hitting the target?
 Your email efforts pay off, you should understand the impact of emails and whether you are reaching your marketing goals.
+Email campaign reports help you to know how and where you should focus on in your campaign for its success.
 Email analytics reveal through email reports if your email marketing campaigns are leading to your goals.
 This gives you the confidence to invest more in them.

 VentureBeat conducted a study of 48,000 companies that used email tools and found that many companies don’t capture data and apply it to decision making while designing an email marketing campaign.
 32% of companies don’t even know the devices used by customers when they open emails and 29% aren’t tracking the revenue that emails generate.